 The purpose of the Mineral Station Framework (Framework) is as a foundational guide for the city's efforts to improve South Santa Fe Drive (US 85) and the South Santa Fe Drive and Mineral Avenue intersection.
-The Framework will provide a foundation for a Planning Environmental Linkage (PEL) study that will identify options to address a broad range of existing and future transportation needs along the stretch of South Santa Fe Drive (US 85) corridor between I-25 and C-470.
+The Framework will provide a foundation for a Planning and Environmental Linkages Study (PEL) that will identify options to address a broad range of existing and future transportation needs along the stretch of South Santa Fe Drive (US 85) corridor between I-25 and C-470.